UbuntuBudgie/budgie-discovery/README.md

 # discovery-applet
-A budgie-desktop applet to show latest news, weather and custom widgets in a popover
+A budgie-desktop applet to show latest news, weather and favorite locations and applications in a popover

 ### Screenshots